Move38/BossFight/README.md

 Players can perform 1 action on their turn.

 - **Attack** the Boss for how much attack you've stockpiled.
 Default 1.
-- **Stockpile** and gain 1 more attack for your next turn.
+- **Stockpile** to gain 1 more attack power.
 Attacking resets your stockpile back to 1.
   - you can stockpile another player **-OR-**
   - you can buff the Boss and have it deal extra damage if it chooses to attack on its turn
 - **Heal**